A Brief Tutorial on Transformation Based Markov Chain Monte Carlo and Optimal Scaling of the Additive Transformation: Abstract

 \section{Abstract}

-Study of diffusion limits of the Metropolis-Hastings algorithm in high dimensions yields useful quantificaton of the scaling of the underlying proposal distribution in terms of the dimensionality.
-Here we consider the recently introduced Transformation-based Markov Chain Monte Carlo (TMCMC) (\ctn{Dutta11}), a methodology that is designed to update all the parameters simultaneously using some simple deterministic transformation of a one-dimensional random variable drawn from some arbitrary distribution on a relevant support.
+We consider the recently introduced Transformation-based Markov Chain Monte Carlo (TMCMC) (\ctn{Dutta11}), a methodology that is designed to update all the parameters simultaneously using some simple deterministic transformation of a one-dimensional random variable drawn from some arbitrary distribution on a relevant support.
 The additive transformation based TMCMC is similar in spirit to random walk Metropolis, except the fact that unlike the latter, additive TMCMC uses a single draw from a one-dimensional proposal distribution to update the high-dimensional parameter.
+In this paper, we first provide a brief tutorial on TMCMC, exploring its connections and contrasts with various available MCMC methods.

-In this paper, we study the diffusion limits of additive TMCMC under various set-ups ranging from the product structure of the target density to the case where the target is absolutely continuous with respect to a Gaussian measure; we also consider the additive TMCMC within Gibbs approach for all the above set-ups.
+Then we study the diffusion limits of additive TMCMC under various set-ups ranging from the product structure of the target density to the case where the target is absolutely continuous with respect to a Gaussian measure; we also consider the additive TMCMC within Gibbs approach for all the above set-ups.
 These investigations lead to appropriate scaling of the one-dimensional proposal density.
 We also show that the optimal acceptance rate of additive TMCMC is 0.439 under all the aforementioned set-ups, in contrast with the well-established 0.234 acceptance rate associated with optimal random walk Metropolis algorithms under the same set-ups.
-We also elucidate the ramifications of our results and the advantages of additive TMCMC over random walk Metropolis with ample simulation studies. \ where $U_0\sim f$ and $\{U_t;~t\geq 0\}$ satisfies the Langevin stochastic differential equation (SDE)
+We also elucidate the ramifications of our results and clear advantages of additive TMCMC over random walk Metropolis with ample simulation studies and Bayesian analysis of a real, spatial dataset with which $160$ unknowns are associated. \ where $U_0\sim f$ and $\{U_t;~t\geq 0\}$ satisfies the Langevin stochastic differential equation (SDE)